 In addition to the above compensation, the Scripps Howard Foundation, an affiliate of the Company, matches, on a dollar-for-dollar basis, up to \$2,500 annually of charitable contributions made by non-employee directors to qualifying organizations.
 This program also is available to all Scripps' employees.
-None of our non-employee directors elected to use the matching contribution in 2018.
+None of the Company's non-employee directors elected to use the matching contribution for 2020.